Waiting lists in the Balearic Islands: Too many patients, too little OR time — and what must be done now

 4. Better coordination and waiting list transparency: A shared waiting list platform for the Balearics that makes free capacities visible could allow patients to be relocated to last-minute free slots and minimize idle time.

-5. Preventive and outpatient alternatives: More outpatient procedures, outpatient rehab and teleconsultation before and after operations reduce inpatient load and create space for more complex cases.
+5. Preventive and outpatient alternatives: More outpatient procedures, outpatient rehab and teleconsultation before and after operations reduce inpatient load and create space for more complex cases, in line with international analyses on reducing waiting times OECD: waiting times for health care.

 Think long term — training and retention